 - The last layer should end with the batter.

-- Fold sides over & thereafter, roll all the leaves lengthwise (roll it like a swiss roll).
+- Thereafter, roll all the leaves lengthwise (roll it like a swiss roll).

 - Cut the patha into slices (finger thickness).